POM Charitable Trust

 Governance and Leadership

-The POM Charitable Trust is governed by 8 trustees who serve without remuneration, payments, or benefits.
-The trust operates with no employees earning over £60,000, suggesting a lean operational structure focused on maximizing grant distributions.
-The charity has no trading subsidiaries and maintains compliance with Charity Commission reporting requirements, with accounts consistently submitted on time.
+The POM Charitable Trust is governed by trustees who serve without remuneration, payments, or benefits.
+The trust operates with no employees earning over £60,000, suggesting a lean operational structure focused on maximising grant distributions.
+The charity has no trading subsidiaries and maintains compliance with Charity Commission reporting requirements.

 The trust's governance structure reflects a traditional charitable trust model where trustees exercise discretion in grant-making decisions through regular meetings throughout the year.